xiulinyang/xiulinyang.github.io/_pages/about.md

 I’m broadly interested in Computational Linguistics, Cognitive Science, NLP, and linguistic theories.
 I have worked and am working on the following areas:

+- tokenization and multilingual NLP (To what extent do tokenization choices account for cross-linguistic performance gaps in multilingual language models, and how can alternative tokenization strategies reduce these gaps?)

 - generalization of language models (To what extend can language models generalize from their training data?)

 - inductive bias of language models and humans (What's the difference between human mind and language models?
 How can we make language models more human like by introducing such inductive bias?)